kdkrle/employee_data/README.md

 _Picture 5: Update (bottom part)_

-Next is the frame called 'Kriterijumi' (Criteria) in which we can use criteria (filters) to reduce the list for selecting workers.
+The next is the frame called 'Kriterijumi' (Criteria) in which we can use criteria (filters) to reduce the list for selecting workers.
 At the top of the frame is the basic information for using these filters, followed by drop-down menus with the selection of workers in a specific position, in a specific location, or by whether the worker is still employed or not.

 Selecting one of the filters also changes the list for selecting workers.
 If no filter is selected, the 'Izbor radnika' (Employee Selection) drop-down